Breaking into the ESL industry might seem like a daunting task if you have no prior experience, but it’s actually not very complicated.

 When things are flowing, it takes all of two minutes to identify and apply to a single job, so you can really scale up your job search after you get the routine down.

-Step 2c: Pavement pounding
+Step 2c: Pavement Pounding

 Believe it or not, once upon a time, people found work primarily by physically visiting potential future employers, introducing themselves, dropping off a copy of their resume, and going from there.

-But it’s a huge advantage if you can pull it off, because it demonstrates both that you are already in the geographical area and that you are sincere enough in your quest to land employment that you’re willing to make the trip in person to the school.
+Obviously, this method is more time-consuming than finding jobs online, and it requires that you are physically proximate to the schools where you hope to teach, so it’s not logistically feasible in many circumstances, especially in the context of international ESL.
+But it’s a huge advantage if you can pull it off because it demonstrates both that you are already in the geographical area and that you are sincere enough in your quest to land employment that you’re willing to make the trip in person to the school.

-Step 3: Nail your interview and/or demo lesson
+Step 3: Nail Your Interview and/or Demo Lesson

 After getting your resume out there, assuming that you have the baseline credentials, it’s virtually guaranteed that your applications will garner some interest.